Ring offering $1M for proof of ‘extraterrestrial life’ caught on camera

 Related video above: Crowded skies: Military pilot’s first-hand UFO encounter

 (WJW) – Looking to make $1 million?
-All you have to do is capture proof that extraterrestrial life exists on your Ring camera.
+All you have to do is capture proof on your Ring camera that extraterrestrial life exists.

-Ring announced the contest on social media, stating its part of the home security company’s “million dollar search for extraterrestrials.”
+Ring announced the contest on social media, saying it is part of the home security company’s “million dollar search for extraterrestrials.”

 “Whether it’s a video of an extraterrestrial walking (or flying?) up your driveway and asking for directions or an unidentifiable lifeform exhibiting unusual and extraordinary behavior in your backyard—submit your best footage!”
 Ring said in a blog post on Wednesday.